May 3, 2022

 There is a high threshold for the reasonable steps defence, as it is designed to encourage employers to take effective action to prevent harassment and discrimination.

+Do you need legal advice relating to a sexual harassment complaint?
 Our employment lawyers are experts in making the world of work, work for you.
 Find out more about our employment law offering here.